MicrosoftDocs/sql-docs/azure-sql/copilot/copilot-azure-sql-overview.md

 - When you're working with a slow Azure SQL Database, you could provide the prompt `My database is slow`.

-   Microsoft Copilot for Azure (preview) starts looking at your database based on your context in the Azure portal.
+   Microsoft Copilot for Azure (private preview) starts looking at your database based on your context in the Azure portal.
 After the check, Copilot will detail specific areas that might be contributing to the issue.
 In this example, there was a specific query driving high CPU utilization:

    :::image type="content" source="media/copilot-azure-sql-overview/slow-database.png" alt-text="Screenshot showing the query prompt and generated sample query about high CPU utilization." lightbox="media/copilot-azure-sql-overview/slow-database.png":::